okfn/opendefinition/licenses/inreview/Calgary.md

-City of Calgary - Open Data Catalogue Terms of Use
+Open Data Catalogue Terms of Use [City of Calgary]
 ====

 Acceptance of Terms